holdenmc/Moria/README.txt

 todo:
   cleanup memory
   finish this readme
-  make inventory viewable in dungeon? remove magic numbers change how exp works to be based on current level and monster level/dungeon level? unequipping something that adds to health/cons does not lower health (does lower max health though?)
+  remove magic numbers
+  unequipping something that adds to health/cons does not lower health (does lower max health though?)
   ->unequipping removes a health pot??????? if you buy something from a store it removes itself, but then when you back in the store it is still there